 \subsection{\emph{Ab initio} thermodynamics of space quanta}

-Three elementary physical quantities -- occupation number $N$, internal energy $U$, and entropy $S$ -- was just derived, so that one can conclude formal thermodynamics.
-Actually the entropy (\ref{entropia}) is infinite by the presence of formal infinity $\zeta(1)$.
-Straightforward calculation shows that temperature $T=\delta U/\delta S$ arising from the entropy (\ref{entropia}) is dependent on $\zeta(1)$ and initial data mass $m_I$.
-Obtained quantity has the finite limit, if and only if we scale initial data mass $m_I \rightarrow m_I\zeta(1)$.
-Because mass $m$ is related to length $l$ by $m\sim1/l$, the limit $m_I\rightarrow\infty$ corresponds with a point object $l_I\rightarrow0$.
+Three elementary thermodynamical quantities, that are the occupation number $N$, internal energy $U$, and entropy $S$, just have been derived, and now one can conclude the remaining formalities.
+Actually, the entropy (\ref{entropia}) is infinite through the presence of a formal infinity $\zeta(1)$.
+Straightforward calculation shows that temperature $T=\delta U/\delta S$ arising from the entropy (\ref{entropia}) is dependent on $\zeta(1)$ and the initial data mass $m_I$.
+Obtained quantity has the finite limit if and only if the initial data mass is scaled $m_I \rightarrow m_I\zeta(1)$.
+Since the boson mass $m$ is related to length $l$ by $m\sim1/l$, the limit $m_I\rightarrow\infty$ corresponds with a point object $l_I\rightarrow0$.

-However, scaling of initial data is not good physical procedure, \emph{i.e.} has not well-defined physical meaning.
-It can be shown that the entropy renormalization $S\rightarrow -S/\zeta(1)$ in the formal limit $\zeta(1)\rightarrow\infty$ gives the equivalent result for the thermodynamics with no using initial data scaling.
-The renormalization corresponds to an initial quantum state of an embedding being a point, and yields perfect accordance with the second law of thermodynamics
+However, scaling of the initial data is not a good physical procedure, that is has not a well-defined physical meaning.
+It can be shown that the entropy renormalization $S\rightarrow -S/\zeta(1)$ in the formal limit $\zeta(1)\rightarrow\infty$ gives the equivalent result for the thermodynamics with no using the initial data scaling.
+The renormalization corresponds to an initial quantum state of an embedded space being a point, and yields a perfect accordance with the second law of thermodynamics